ppanko/intro-to-hpc/testJob-basic/README.md

 > emacs testJob.o
 ```
 When finished checking the files, you can quit `emacs` by pressing Control-c.
-You can exit Quanah by running the `exit` command.
+You can log off the [head node](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) of Quanah by running the `exit` command.

 ##### Example:
 ```bash